-And in Paris' St. Sulpice cathedral, that music comes with a bonus: a pipe organ concert.
+And in Paris' St. Sulpice Church, that music comes with a bonus: a pipe-organ concert.
 And not just any pipe organ concert.
-I’m sitting on the bench with perhaps the greatest organist in Europe as he plays what many consider the finest pipe organ anywhere.
-Any visitor is welcome to enjoy this unique tradition of musical hospitality at St. Sulpice Church.
+I'm sitting on the bench with perhaps the greatest organist in Europe as he plays what many consider the finest pipe organ anywhere.

 The spiritual sails of St. Sulpice have been filled for two centuries by its 6,600-pipe organ.
 Enthusiasts from around the world come to Paris just to hear it played.

 As the 10:45 Sunday Mass finishes, most of the crowd files quietly out.
 But a few always remain seated as the organist runs a musical victory lap.
 I remember my first visit well.
 I sat next to Arnaud, a young organist from Switzerland who never comes to Paris without visiting St. Sulpice.
 When the organ stopped, he whispered, "Follow me.
 You see nothing like this in America."

 I followed Arnaud to the back of the church where the group of organ fans gathered.
 A small churchmouse-of-a-man opened a tiny, unmarked door.
 We scampered like sixteenth notes up a spiral staircase into the organ loft of our wildest fantasy.
 The organ enthusiasts became animated.
 Intimate with an obscure world, they spoke of masters from 200 years ago as if they just heard them in concert.